William Clay Ford Sr.: Professional career

 After graduating from Yale, Ford worked for the Ford Motor Company, and briefly led the Continental Division.
 The Continental Division, however, was short-lived and merged with the Lincoln Motor Company shortly before Ford's public stock offering.
 Ford redesigned the Lincoln Continental, a vehicle his father created; in 1955, the Continental Mark II was released.
 Only two pictures adorned his office wall, his father's Continental and his updated Mark II.

 In 1948, a year after Henry Ford's death, Ford was appointed to Ford Motor Company's board of directors.
 Ford was chairman of the board at the Henry Ford Museum, from 1951 to 1983.
-He was also involved in other historic properties, serving on the boards of the Wayside Inn and Seaboard Properties, which managed the Dearborn Inn and Botsford Inn.
+He was also involved in other historic properties, on the boards of the Wayside Inn and Seaboard Properties, which managed the Dearborn Inn and Botsford Inn.
 On April 10, 1952, an iron ore-hauling ship, the SS William Clay Ford, was named in his honor.